Maximizing higher eigenvalues in dimensions three and above: Preliminaries

-where the last inequality follows from continuity of $\mu$ and the fact that discrete sets have capacity zero.
-Thus, the proposition follows from Remark~\ref{rem:quadr-form-bound} and a partition of unity argument. \end{proof} Let $\mathcal{B}[H^1]$ be the space of continuous bilinear forms on $H^1 = H^1(M)$.
+Let $\mathcal{B}[H^1]$ be the space of continuous bilinear forms on $H^1 = H^1(M)$.
 As noted above, we may restrict our attention to those measures that belong to $\mathcal{B}[H^1]$, and we will do so from now on.
 Consider the Hilbert space $X$,

 and the $\mu$-average